PLAYER DEVELOPMENT PROGRAM: Get Involved Today

-In addition to basic contact information, it requests the following.
+In addition to basic contact information it requests the following below.
 Please have the information ready when you apply online.
 Note that APA may use the information you provide in promotional materials.

-Competition highlights in APA last 2 years – This information is important as a means of evaluating trainer experience and talent.
+Competition highlights in APA and/or other disciplines for the last 2 years (600 characters maximum) – This information is important as a means of evaluating trainer experience and talent.
 Lack of competition experience does not disqualify a trainer from consideration if other evidence exists that the trainer has the skills to succeed.

-Narrative describing skills, knowledge and experience – This is an opportunity for trainers to share information other than competition experience that might assist the APA in its evaluation.
-Specific knowledge of nutritional and feeding requirements of TBs is expected.
+Narrative describing skills, knowledge and experience (600 characters maximum) – This is an opportunity for trainers to share information other than competition experience that might assist APA in its evaluation.
+Specific knowledge of nutritional and feeding requirements of OTTBs is expected.

-References – Trainers must provide the names of two people who are familiar with the trainer’s work with horses, along with contact information, relationship to the trainer, and credentials of the references.
-APA may or may not contact these individuals.
+References – Trainers 22 years and under, must provide the names of two people who are familiar with the trainer’s work with horses, along with contact information, relationship to the trainer, and credentials of the references.
+The APA may or may not contact these individuals.